Setting-up Conditional Logic on Fields

 - Hide: the field will be hidden if the rules match

 Next up, you'll need to specify the Logic Type.
 This setting is only important if you have multiple rules.

 - All: All of the rules must match

 - Any: Any of the rules may match

 Adding a new condition

-When adding a new condition you'll need to select the field where you want to evaluate the value and then you can also select an operator.
+When adding a new condition, you'll need to select the field where you want to evaluate the value and can select an operator.

-In this example we only want to show the Email field if the value of the How should we contact you field is
+In this example, we only want to show the Phone field if the value of the How should we contact you field is